petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-admin-settings.md

 ![View and configure Segments Service settings under System and Instance settings.](./segments-admin-settings/images/02.png)

 **Enable Segmentation** - Use this checkbox to enable or disable segmentation.
 If unchecked, it disables user segmentation on every request.
-As a result, personalized variations of Collections and Experiences are not displayed to the end user.
+As a result, personalized variations of collections and experiences are not displayed to the end user.

 **Enable Assign Roles by Segment** - If you enable this setting, you can assign users to a role using a global segment.
 Instead of manually updating a role, you can assign groups of dynamically changing individuals to a role automatically.